huang06/taipower-scraping/README.md

 ## Motivation

-[Taipower](https://www.taipower.com.tw) updates electricity consumption and generation information every 10 minutes on its website.
-However, historical records are not available for download.
-To address this, I developed GitHub workflows that automatically collect the data at regular intervals and save it in this repository for future analytical purposes.
+[Taipower](https://www.taipower.com.tw) updates the power generation data of various power plants every 15 minutes on its website, but does not offer the option to download historical data.
+This repository addresses this issue by using Selenium to collect data every 15 minutes for subsequent data analysis needs.

 ## Prerequisites